choueric/kbdashboard/README.md

 Another useful targets are `install` and `modules_install`.

-`install` is one target of kernel's make system, which is different from the command `install`.
-The target will invoke arch's install script.
-For example, build a kernel for a Debian host, `install` will invoke `arch/x86/boot/install.sh` to do the installation.
+`install` is one target belonged to kernel's make system, and it's different from the command `install`.
+The target invokes an install sript for specified architecture.
+For example, building a kernel for a Debian host.
+In this case, the architecture is x86, script `arch/x86/boot/install.sh` is invoked.

-`modules_install` is used to install driver modules to the directory which is `$(mod_install_dir)/lib/modules/$(KERNELRELEASE)`.
-The directory would be in `/lib/modules` if the `mod_install_dir` is empty in configuration.
+`modules_install` installs driver modules to a directory whose path is `$(mod_install_dir)/lib/modules/$(KERNELRELEASE)`.
+The path would be in `/lib/modules` if the `mod_install_dir` is empty in configuration, and it is the common path for building a kernel for PC.

 ## config
 Invoke menuconfig to the specified kernel profile.
 The profile is specified by